This blog may contain affiliate links. Read our disclosure policy for more info.

 The Champagne Bar is on the 100th floor, which is the same level as the Edge.
 It’s inside, but you can take your drinks and light bites out onto the viewing platform if you wish.
 However, there are floor-to-ceiling windows indoors, so you’ll get amazing views either way!

 There’s another, smaller bar outside on the Edge observation deck itself.
 As well as champagne, they offer seasonal drinks here.
-We went in the summer and they were offering frozen cocktails, like spicy mango margaritas!
+We went while on a summer trip to New York and they were offering frozen cocktails, like spicy mango margaritas!

 The Peak Lounge is on the 101st floor of 30 Hudson Yard, and you can access it via an outdoor staircase.
 It opens from 11:30 am until 2 pm, and then again from 5 pm until 10 pm.
 It’s an indoor lounge with a huge drinks menu that includes over 700 wines, local craft beers (our favorite!), and creative cocktails.